 Since your motorcycle helmet is just as important as your motorcycle, it makes sense to invest in a security device that will keep it safe.
 There are a lot of motorcycle helmet locks on the market, and the sad truth is that none of them are guaranteed to keep your helmet safe from thieves.
 However, the better protected that your helmet is, the lower your chances of being a victim to theft.
 Knowing what kind of protection is available and what you should look for is important, and the first step to keeping your helmet safe!

 What Is A Helmet Lock And Why Do You Need One?

 A motorcycle helmet lock is exactly what it sounds like it is: a special device that promises to keep your helmet safe and secure from thieves.
 But why do you need one?
 Good helmets are expensive, and expensive things are attractive to thieves.
 Motorcyclists who take their riding seriously invest in good quality and expensive helmets.
-A good helmet can cost anything from $300 to upwards of $1000.
+A good helmet can cost anywhere from $300 to upwards of $1,000.
 While the market for stolen helmets might not be an obvious one, it does exist and if your lid isn’t tied down, someone will walk away with it.

 Theft is the obvious reason to keep your helmet safely secured but most people like to safely lock up their helmet because they don’t want to carry it around with them.
 Carrying a helmet around is annoying.
 Unfortunately, storage lockers aren’t available everywhere and very few of them have the right dimension to accommodate a full-sized helmet.
 Your only real choice is to leave your helmet on your motorcycle, and that’s why you need a proper motorcycle helmet lock.
 A good lock will be able to conveniently accommodate your helmet and deter any potential thieves from running away with your expensive Italian headgear.
 But what kind of lock should you buy?